jjreina/parce-react-typescript/README.md

 # parce-react-typescript
-Basic setting of React, Typescript, es6 using Parcel.
+Basic setting of React, Typescript and es6 using Parcel.